Clingy Dogs: Is Your Dog a Velcro Dog?

 Separation Anxiety vs. Velcro Dog Syndrome

-The difference between veclro dogs & dogs with separation anxiety has to do with the anxiety itself.
-Velcro dogs want to be close to their owner, dogs that suffer from separation anxiety panic when they’re away from their owner.
+The main difference between velcro dogs & dogs with separation anxiety is the anxiety itself.
+Velcro dogs want to be close to their owner, while dogs that suffer from separation anxiety panic when they’re away from their owner.

-Many dogs that exhibit separation anxiety have a tendency to be velcro dogs as well, but not all velcro dogs have separation anxiety.
-Separation anxiety is specific to a dog that panics and gets anxious when you leave.
+Many dogs that exhibit separation anxiety are also velcro dogs, but not all velcro dogs have separation anxiety.
+Separation anxiety is specific to dogs that panic and get anxious when their owner leaves.
 A velcro dog simply exhibits clingy behaviors while you’re home.

 Separation Anxiety Symptoms in Dogs